ZenGuard-AI/fast-llm-security-guardrails/README.md

 # ZenGuard AI

-ZenGuard AI enables AI developers to integrate production-level, low-code LLM (Large Language Model) guardrails into their generative AI applications effortlessly.
+ZenGuard AI enables AI developers to integrate ultra-fast, production-level LLM guardrails into their generative AI applications effortlessly.
 With ZenGuard AI, ensure your application operates within trusted boundaries, is protected from prompt injections, and maintains user privacy without compromising on performance.

 # Features